Merchant accounts for startups. They are one of the many trials of starting a new company or launching an online offer.

 Build a good history of domestic processing before you offer services abroad.
 In short, selling in your own country before selling overseas reduces the likelihood of high declined orders.
 Transaction approval rates do better when orders are through a domestic payment channel.

 By simple we mean, simple products and services at lower price points.
 And like we mentioned before, wait a few months before introducing recurring payments.

 This is a great way to meet and exceed all the requirements.
 It will help you get approved for a merchant account.
 In other words, a company like DirectPayNet can reduce hassles and make the process smoother.
 Like us, they can help you find the right merchant account provider for startups.

-Give us a call today.
+Send us an email today.
 Raise your chances of getting approved for a sustainable merchant account.